AlessandroMessori/Football-Twitter-Streaming/README.md

 To visualize the results of the computation you can connect to Kibana at http://localhost:5601/.

-You can create your own visualization or use the one I already configured,you can load it by uploading the file "" in the Dashboard section of Kibana.
+You can create your own visualization or use the one I already configured,you can load it by uploading the file "config/dashboard.ndjson" in the Managment --> Stack Managment --> Saved Objects section of Kibana.

 ## Limitations and Future Improvements